BY SOFO ARCHON

 - Wanting to appear perfect

-- Doing favors for others, although they don’t want to
+- Doing favors for others, even when they don’t want to

 - Feeling unworthy of love and respect

-- Letting others tell them how they ought to live
+- Letting others dictate how they should live

-- Showing compassion to others, but not to themselves
+- Showing compassion to others, but rarely to themselves

-Now let’s turn our attention to how people-pleasing is affecting our lives.
+Now, let’s turn our attention to how people-pleasing affects our lives.

 The Negative Effects of People-Pleasing

-The effects of people-pleasing can be seriously detrimental to ourselves, our relationships and the world around us.
-Below are the most important ones:
+The effects of people-pleasing can be deeply detrimental—not only to ourselves, but also to our relationships and even the world around us.
+Here are the most significant consequences:

 How to Stop People-Pleasing

-If you’ve found yourself to be people-pleasing often, and you’re wondering how to stop this destructive behavior, the following guide might come in handy.
+If you’ve found yourself people-pleasing often and are wondering how to stop this destructive behavior, the following guide may help.

 - Become conscious of your behavior.
-The first and most important step to stop people-pleasing is to become aware that you’re engaging in it.
-To deal with any problem, we first need to become conscious of it, and the same holds true about people-pleasing.
+The first and most important step in overcoming people-pleasing is recognizing when you’re engaging in it.
+To address any problem, we must first acknowledge it—and the same holds true here.

 - Don’t blame or judge yourself.
-To some extent, everyone tries to please others, and there’s no need to feel ashamed, guilty or bad about it, considering the reasons why you’re doing it.
-As we’ve seen, people-pleasing is a coping mechanism that was formed to keep you safe, so be grateful for all the help that it has offered you.
+To some extent, everyone tries to please others.
+There’s no need to feel ashamed, guilty, or bad about it—especially once you understand why you do it.
+As we’ve seen, people-pleasing is a coping mechanism developed to keep you safe, so be grateful for the protection it once offered you.

 - Listen to your internal guidance.
-Everyone has a gut feeling that informs them of what feels right and wrong at each moment.
-To better connect with it, spend regular time with yourself and pay close attention to your inner world — that is, your thoughts, emotions and feelings.
-This will help you to discern what your true needs and wants are, which is a prerequisite for communicating them to others.
+Everyone has an inner voice or gut feeling that reveals what feels right or wrong in any moment.
+To connect more deeply with it, spend regular time alone and pay close attention to your inner world—your thoughts, emotions, and sensations.
+This awareness helps you discern your true needs and desires, which is essential for communicating them to others.

-- Respond, don’t react.
-People pleasers often react out of habit, saying and doing things they don’t really want to.
-To break that habit, you need to learn to pause, reflect on your needs, and respond according to each situation.
-For example, if someone asks you to do them a favor, take a few moments to consider whether you want to or not, instead of immediately saying “yes” out of habit.
-And if you’re still unsure about it, you can tell them that you’ll answer at a later time when you’ve made up your mind.
+- Respond—don’t react.
+People-pleasers often react automatically, saying or doing things they don’t truly want to.
+To break that pattern, learn to pause, reflect on your needs, and respond consciously.
+For example, if someone asks for a favor, take a few moments to consider whether you genuinely want to do it, instead of immediately saying “yes” out of habit.
+If you’re unsure, let them know you’ll think about it and get back to them later.

 - Practice honesty.
-The primary purpose of communication is connection, and that connection depends on how much we are willing to open up and express ourselves.
-When we lie or don’t genuinely communicate our thoughts and feelings, others can’t get to truly know us.
-We might try to please them out of fear of rejection or desire for validation, and they might like us because of that, but in reality, they don’t like us — they only like the mask we’re wearing.
-Hence, our relationships remain fake and skin-deep.
-So, I’d like to ask you: Do you want people to like you for being someone you actually are not?
-Wouldn’t it be better if you could connect with people who like and accept you as you are?
-By realizing the importance of honesty in forming genuine, intimate relationships, you’ll start opening up more to others, and see your relationships becoming much more satisfying.
+The purpose of communication is connection—and genuine connection depends on honesty.
+When we hide our true thoughts and feelings, others can’t truly know us.
+We may please them out of fear of rejection or a desire for validation, and they might like us because of that—but in reality, they only like the mask we’re wearing.
+As a result, our relationships remain superficial.
+Ask yourself: do you want people to like you for someone you’re not?
+Wouldn’t it be better to connect with those who appreciate you as you are?
+By recognizing the importance of honesty in building authentic, fulfilling relationships, you’ll begin to open up and experience deeper, more meaningful connections.

 - Set your boundaries.
-In a healthy relationship, we open up our hearts to include another as part of ourselves.
-That, however, doesn’t mean we shouldn’t be setting any interpersonal boundaries whatsoever.
-In fact, for a relationship to work out, placing some strong boundaries are not only helpful, but necessary, for they inform others of what our needs and wants are.
-They also inform them that we won’t tolerate certain behaviors, so it becomes much more difficult to fall victim to abuse and manipulation.
-To set your boundaries, you need to clearly express them, both at the beginning of a relationship and later on as it evolves and your needs and wants change.
-A few examples include telling someone to stop lying to you, to be on time when you have an appointment with them, or to not play music aloud while you’re resting.
-And if they continue the same behavior, they should be made aware that there will be consequences, such as you disengaging from the relationship.
+In a healthy relationship, we open our hearts to include another person as part of our lives.
+That, however, doesn’t mean we should avoid setting boundaries.
+In fact, for any relationship to thrive, boundaries are not only helpful but necessary—they communicate our needs and limits, and they protect us from manipulation or abuse.
+To establish boundaries, express them clearly—both at the beginning of a relationship and as it evolves.
+For instance, you might ask someone to stop lying to you, to be punctual for meetings, or to avoid playing loud music while you’re resting.
+If they continue to disregard those boundaries, make it clear that there will be consequences, such as distancing yourself from the relationship.

-I hope you found the above guide helpful.
-Needless to say, to stop people-pleasing can be immensely difficult, for it requires breaking down long-held mental and behavioral patterns.
-But through introspection, self-compassion and the cultivation of honesty, it can definitely be stopped, or at least minimized.
+I hope you found this guide helpful.
+Needless to say, breaking free from people-pleasing can be immensely difficult, as it involves undoing deeply ingrained mental and behavioral patterns.
+Yet through introspection, self-compassion, and a commitment to honesty, it can certainly be overcome—or at least greatly diminished.